 Here’s Henry J. Kaiser at the wheel, and enjoying that expansive view through the unusually large windshield for the times.
 Henry was a truly remarkable character, a classic American success story, having left home at thirteen with five borrowed dollars in his pocket to seek his fortune.
 Times have changed indeed.

 Here’s a video of Henry greeting passengers, and of the bus in action, including passing on a good old three-lane highway, something that was eliminated some time ago.
+And it featured 1+2 seating, and refreshments were served, so it was clearly intended for a premium service.

 Ray at classicbusdepot.com gives this thumbnail sketch on the Kaiser bus: